FIDE Grand Prix 2019: Prize money

-The prize money is €130,000 per single Grand Prix with an additional €280,000 for the overall Grand Prix standings for a total prize fund of €800,000.
+The prize money was €130,000 per single Grand Prix with an additional €280,000 for the overall Grand Prix standings for a total prize fund of €800,000.

-For each individual tournament, the prize money is: €24,000 for the winner, €14,000 for the runner-up, €10,000 for the semi-final losers, €8,000 for the Round 2 losers, and €5,000 for the Round 1 losers.
+For each individual tournament, the prize money was: €24,000 for the winner, €14,000 for the runner-up, €10,000 for the semi-final losers, €8,000 for the Round 2 losers, and €5,000 for the Round 1 losers.

-For the final standings, the prize money is €50,000 for 1st, €45,000 for 2nd, and so on down in steps of €5,000 to €10,000 for 9th, and also €10,000 for 10th.
-Prize money for players on equal Grand Prix points is shared.
+For the final standings, the prize money was €50,000 for 1st, €45,000 for 2nd, and so on down in steps of €5,000 to €10,000 for 9th, and also €10,000 for 10th.
+Prize money for players on equal Grand Prix points was shared.

 Players

-22 players will be playing in the Grand Prix.
-20 qualify by rating (according to the average of the 12 monthly rating lists from February 2018 to January 2019, with ties broken according to the number of games played in that period), and one player is nominated per tournament by the organizer.
-World Chess nominated the same player, Daniil Dubov, for the first three tournaments, and he will therefore be entitled to participate in the Grand Prix series ranking.
+22 players played in the Grand Prix.
+20 qualified by rating (according to the average of the 12 monthly rating lists from February 2018 to January 2019, with ties broken according to the number of games played in that period), and one player was nominated per tournament by the organizer.
+World Chess nominated the same player, Daniil Dubov, for the first three tournaments, and he was therefore entitled to participate in the Grand Prix series ranking.

 The list of rating qualifiers was released on 25 January 2019.
 Five players qualified but declined their invitations: Magnus Carlsen, Fabiano Caruana, Ding Liren, Vladimir Kramnik and Viswanathan Anand.
 Carlsen and Caruana had no need to play in the tournament (Carlsen as World Champion, and Caruana had already qualified for the Candidates Tournament); Ding Liren was virtually assured of qualifying due to being third in the rating list behind Carlsen and Caruana; while Kramnik had recently announced his retirement.
 This resulted in the first five reserves being invited.

-The main list of 21 players (20 qualifying by rating, plus organizer nominee Dubov), and their schedule, were released on 19 February.
+The main list of 21 players (20 qualifying by rating, plus organizer nominee Dubov), and their schedule, was released on 19 February.

-One more player was nominated for the Jerusalem tournament only, in coordination with the Israel Chess Federation; their result will not be counted in the Grand Prix series ranking;
+One more player was nominated for the Jerusalem tournament only, in coordination with the Israel Chess Federation.
+Boris Gelfand was nominated as the Jerusalem nominee.
+His result was not counted in the Grand Prix series ranking.

-Boris Gelfand was announced as Jerusalem nominee on 25 October.

-Teimour Radjabov and Levon Aronian withdrew from the last stage of Grand Prix for medical reasons, and were replaced by Wang Hao and Dmitry Andreikin.
+Teimour Radjabov and Levon Aronian withdrew from the last stage of the Grand Prix for medical reasons, and were replaced by Wang Hao and Dmitry Andreikin.

 Events results

 Moscow, May 2019

-The first tournament was held in Moscow, Russia, from May 17 to 29.
+The first tournament was held in Moscow, Russia, from 17–29 May.
 Each round had a day each for the two regular games, and a third day for tie-breaks; and there was a rest day before the final round.
 Games began at 3.00 pm Moscow time (12.00 pm UTC).

-Players were seeded according to their rating at the start of the tournament, the May 2019 ratings list.
-The top four seeds (Giri, Mamedyarov, Nepomniachtchi, and Grischuk) were placed into different quarters of the draw, and the remaining starting positions were decided by the drawing of lots at the opening ceremony on May 16.
+At the start of the tournament, players were seeded according to their rating on the May 2019 ratings list.
+The top four seeds (Giri, Mamedyarov, Nepomniachtchi, and Grischuk) were placed into different quarters of the draw, and the remaining starting positions were decided by the drawing of lots at the opening ceremony on 16 May.